escapecode/Blender-BGE_Chess/README.md

 # Overview
 [![screenshot](https://github.com/escapecode/Blender-BGE_Chess/blob/master/screenshots/00.png)](https://raw.github.com/wiki/escapecode/Blender-BGE_Chess/blob/master/screenshots/00..pngg)

-Using Blender's BGE and the Sunfish chess script, a chess game was written in Python, where you can play against the computer.
+Using Blender's BGE and modifying the Sunfish chess script, a chess game was created with Blender and Python.
+The .blend file is less than 200kb and allows you to play against the computer.

+The purpose of this game is to show how easy it is to create games with AI in Blender.

 ## Requirements
-Blender 2.7x
+Blender 2.7x since Blender 2.8x removed Blender's internal game engine.

 # Documentation